|

 Overview

-Double Negative is a land art piece on the edge of Mormon Mesa just east of Overton and overlooking the Virgin River a bit north of Lake Mead (outside the National Recreation Area).
-The famous artist Michael Heizer created the piece in 1969, which in essence, is a sculpture consisting only of a defined empty space.
+Double Negative is a land art sculpture on the edge of Mormon Mesa just east of Overton and overlooking the Virgin River a bit north of Lake Mead (outside Lake Mead National Recreation Area).
+The world-famous artist, Michael Heizer, created the piece in 1969, which in essence, is a sculpture consisting only of a defined, empty space.

 Watch Out

-Other than the standard warnings about hiking in the desert, ... areas near the road are fairly safe, but the edge of the mesa and the edges of Double Negative are not, as things crumble with time.
-Access to this area requires a high-clearance vehicle or carefully driven sedan.
+Other than the standard warnings about hiking in the desert, ... areas near the road are fairly safe, but the edge of the mesa and the edges of Double Negative are not safe because things crumble with time.
+Access to this area requires a high-clearance vehicle or very carefully driven sedan because the access road is rocky.

 While out and about, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 If visitors wander from the road, nobody will find you, so be sure to bring the 10 Essentials. |